DiSkyOrg/Documentation/docs/interactions/slash-structure.md

 !!! warning
     This feature is still in **beta**, meaning a lot of bugs can be expected.
 If you find any, please report them to our [GitHub](https://github.com/DiSkyOrg/DiSky)!

-    We highly recommand to turn on **debug mode** (in Disky's configuration) to see more details about the errors you may encounter!
+    We highly recommend turning on **debug mode** (in DiSky's configuration) to see more details about the errors you may encounter!

-DiSky v4.17 introduce a brand-new way to create, register and handle slash commands, in a all-in-one way!
+DiSky v4.19 introduces a brand-new way to create, register and handle slash commands, in an all-in-one way!
 It utilizes the new Skript structure system to make it easier to create and manage your slash commands.

 !!! danger ""
-    * Slash command registered via this system **are** compatible with the ["old" one](slash-commands.md), although mixing both systems is not recommended.
+    * The 'old' way to create slash commands (registering commands in `on ready` and using `on slash command` events) are sort of deprecated (although they won't be removed, they are not compatible with this new system).
     * This system is still in **beta**, meaning a lot of bugs can be expected.
 If you find any, please report them to our [GitHub](https://github.com/DiSkyOrg/DiSky)!
-    * Skript 2.8+ is required to use this system.
+    * Skript 2.10+ is required to use this system.

 ## Core Structure